lucasgdb/url-shortener/README.md

 ## How to contribute

--   make sure you have mongodb server working on port 27017.
+-   make sure you have mongodb server working on port 27017 or 28017.
 -   command: `docker container run -d --name mongo -p 27017:27017 -p 28017:28017 -e MONGODB_USER="root" -e MONGODB_PASS="secret" -e MONGODB_DATABASE="url-shortener" tutum/mongodb:latest`
 -   make sure you have nodejs and npm installed.
 -   make sure you'll open an issue for any problem.